MrCocoNuat/tiny-chess-960/guide.md

 However, certain terrain features like doors or walls can block attacks from passing through them.
 Other features, like tall grass, will not stop attacks, but will still interrupt vision.
 This is the main opportunity to inflict surprise attacks - doors are especially powerful here because you can close them after you pass, and an enemy immediately following you will not be able to tell you are about to attack them!

+Not only do attacks have range, but so does the adventurer's vision!
+Past a certain distance, the Dungeon recedes into darkness, and while terrain can be committed to memory, mobile monsters certainly cannot!

 ### Upgrades
 Magical Scrolls of Upgrade are found throughout the Dungeon and directly increase the power of equipment, as well as making them easier to use by lowering their strength requirements.
 Upgradable equipment can be improved up to +8.
 ```